neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 technology landscape.
 Math isn't opinion.

-This is why [Elm](https://elm-lang.org/) developers often report ["0 runtime exceptions" in production](https://www.slideshare.net/InfoQ/fullscale-elm-in-production).
-Note this isn't the same as "0 bugs."
+This is why [Elm](https://elm-lang.org/) developers often report ["0 runtime exceptions" in production](https://www.slideshare.net/InfoQ/fullscale-elm-in-production), which sounds like a dream to [JavaScript](/tags/javascript) developers resigned to a lifetime of perplexing `undefined` errors at runtime.
+That's a huge win, but note "0 runtime exceptions" isn't the same as "0 bugs."
 No paradigm can guarantee that.
 FP can't stop a developer running on Red Bull and moxie after staying up all night playing
 Fortnite from calculating the total of a customer's shopping cart by subtracting rather than adding.
 Still, FP --along with companion principles like [immutability](https://www.quora.com/Why-is-immutability-important-in-functional-programming)--